Brexit information for current students

 There will be no change to the tuition fee status of current EU students or those applying to courses at Sussex starting in 2019-20 or 2020-21 and fees will continue to be at the applicable Home fee rate for the duration of your course.

 Find out more about ‘home’ fee status eligibility on the UKCISA (UK Council for International Student Affairs) website.

 If you’re continuing, or starting a course in the 2019-20 or 2020-21 academic year, and are eligible under the current rules to receive loans from Student Finance England, you will continue to remain eligible for the duration of your course.

 Citizens rights’ after the UK leaves the EU

-There will be no change to the rights and status of EU, EEA and Swiss nationals currently living in the UK until, at the earliest, 31 December 2020 if the UK leaves the EU without a deal (or 30 June 2021 if there is a deal).
+There will be no change to the rights and status of EU, EEA and Swiss nationals currently living in the UK until 30 June 2021.

-To continue living, working and studying in the UK after Brexit, you and your family can apply to the EU Settlement Scheme.
+To continue living, working and studying in the UK after the end of the Brexit transition period (31 December 2020), you and your family must apply to the EU Settlement Scheme.
 Successful applications will be granted ‘settled’ or ‘pre-settled’ status, depending on how long you have been living in the UK.